PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 must each migrate as a complete indexed unit; do not partially replace structural deletion as discovered by the earlier Pad-Mul regression.

+The fresh inventory identified duplicate Reshape fan-out as the largest remaining already-indexed raw family, with four production invocations.
+All four now route through the existing ordered duplicate-fanout runner with `include_transpose=false`, retaining their exact phase locations and excluding Transpose cleanup.
+The three primary-IR positions share the session `LayoutState` and diagnostics; fallback relowering uses local pass state and the session diagnostics.
+No lowering algorithm, dependency, or public contract changed.

+Sequential verification completed with:

+- `3 passed, 40 deselected` for focused duplicate-Reshape, ordered-runner, and production-preflight coverage;
+- `1081 passed, 5 deselected, 2 warnings in 138.24s` for the full direct suite.

+The next inventory candidates are the four boundary-input BatchMatMul invocations and the three Pad-Mul invocations.
+Migrate whichever forms the next complete adjacent family, preserving every current call location and order;
+do not make a partial structural-rewrite migration.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work